nilumahato/Computer-Network/Google/what_happens_when_we_type_google.md

-# What Happens When We Type `google.com` and Press Enter in the Browser?
+# What Happens When You Type `google.com` and Press Enter

 ![GoogleFlow](https://github.com/user-attachments/assets/650892db-407c-47c6-a200-7174840bfa01)

-## Detailed Explanation of Each Step

-### Client Side (Client IP: 192.168.1.65)

-#### 1. URL Parsing and Validation
-- The browser parses the URL `google.com` to ensure it is valid and identifies the domain name to be accessed.

-#### 2. Browser Cache for DNS Record
-- Checks if `google.com` is already cached in the browser.
-If found, it skips further DNS lookups.

-#### 3. OS Cache for DNS Record
-- If not found in the browser cache, the browser checks the operating system's DNS cache.

-### Router/Gateway (Router Public IP: 27.34.108.XX)

-#### 4. Router Cache for DNS Record
-- The router checks its own DNS cache for the domain name.

-#### 5. NAT Table Entry Creation
-- The router creates an entry in the NAT (Network Address Translation) table, mapping the client’s private IP and port (`192.168.1.65:12345`) to a public IP and port (`27.34.108.XX:46789`).
-The DNS server IP and port are `8.8.8.8:53`.

-#### 6. DNS Recursive Resolver Query
-- If the record is not found in the router cache, the router forwards the DNS query to the ISP's DNS server.

-##### 6.1 DNS Root Name Server Query
-- The ISP's DNS server may query a DNS Root Name Server if it does not have the answer.

-##### 6.2 DNS TLD Name Server Query
-- The query goes to the TLD (Top-Level Domain) name server for `.com`.

-##### 6.3 Google Authoritative Name Server Query
-- The query is forwarded to Google's authoritative name server for `google.com`.

-#### 7. DNS Resolution
-- The authoritative name server resolves `google.com` to its IP address (`142.250.207.238`).

-#### 8. DNS Response
-- The DNS server sends the resolved IP address back to the router.

-### Client Side (Client IP: 192.168.1.65)

-#### 9. Initialize TCP Connection
-- The client starts a TCP connection to the IP address `142.250.207.238`.

-### Router/Gateway (Router Public IP: 27.34.108.XX)

-#### 10. NAT Table Update
-- The router updates the NAT table with the private IP (`192.168.1.65`), private port (`45678`), public IP (`27.34.108.XX`), and public port (`56789`).
-The destination IP and port are `142.250.207.238:443`.

-### TCP Connection and TLS Handshake (Client, Router, Server)

-#### 11. TCP Handshake - SYN Packet
-- The client sends a SYN (synchronize) packet to the server.

-#### 12. TCP Handshake - SYN-ACK Packet
-- The server responds with a SYN-ACK (synchronize-acknowledge) packet.

-#### 13. TCP Handshake - ACK Packet
-- The client sends an ACK (acknowledge) packet, completing the three-way handshake.

-#### 14. TCP Connection Established
-- The TCP connection is established between the client and server.

-#### 15. TLS Handshake Initiation
-- The client initiates a TLS (Transport Layer Security) handshake to secure the communication.

-#### 16. Client Hello
-- The client sends a Client Hello message, which includes supported cipher suites and a client random value.

-### Google Server Side (Google Server Public IP: 142.250.207.238)

-#### 17. Server Hello
-- The server responds with a Server Hello message, server random value, and its digital certificate.

-#### 18. Certificate Validation
-- The client validates the server's certificate against its list of trusted Certificate Authorities (CAs).

-#### 19. Certificate Validation Success
-- If the certificate is valid, the TLS handshake proceeds.

-#### 20. Key Exchange and Change Cipher Spec
-- The client sends a Client Key Exchange message, followed by Change Cipher Spec and Finished messages.

-#### 21. Change Cipher Spec and Finished
-- The server responds with its Change Cipher Spec and Finished messages.

-### Encrypted HTTP Request and Response

-#### 22. TLS Success - Encrypted Channel Established
-- A secure TLS channel is established.
-- **Symmetric Key Storage (Client RAM)**: Both client and server generate the same symmetric key used for encryption and decryption of the data transmitted over this secure channel.

-#### 23. Encrypted HTTP Request
-- The client sends an encrypted HTTP request to the server.

-### Google Server Side (Google Server Public IP: 142.250.207.238)

-#### 24. Encrypted Request Processing
-- **Symmetric Key Storage (Server RAM)**: The server uses the symmetric key stored in its RAM to decrypt the incoming HTTP request.
-- The server processes the decrypted request.

-#### 25. Encrypted HTTP Response
-- The server sends an encrypted HTTP response back to the client.

-### Client Side (Client IP: 192.168.1.65)

-#### 26. Decrypt HTTP Response
-- The client decrypts the HTTP response using the symmetric key stored in its RAM.

-#### 27. Generate Markup with Style and Interactivity
-- The client processes the decrypted response, which typically contains HTML, CSS, and JavaScript, to generate markup with style and interactivity.

-#### 28. Render Page
-- The browser renders the webpage, displaying the content to the user.

-### Additional Details:

-#### Network Address Translation (NAT)
-- **Private IP (Client)**: `192.168.1.65`
-- **Public IP (Router)**: `27.34.108.XX`

-NAT (Network Address Translation) maps the client's private IP address to the router's public IP address, allowing multiple devices on the local network to access the internet using a single public IP address.

-**NAT Translation Example**:
-- **Private IP:Private Port**: `192.168.1.65:45678`
-- **Public IP:Public Port**: `27.34.108.XX:56789`
-- **Destination IP:Destination Port**: `142.250.207.238:443`

-By following these steps, the browser successfully retrieves and renders the `google.com` webpage, ensuring a secure and efficient browsing experience.
+This document explains the detailed steps that occur from the moment you type `google.com` into your browser and press enter until the webpage is displayed.
+It covers network, DNS, TCP/IP, and HTTP/HTTPS concepts.

+## 1. URL Parsing and Validation
+- **URL Parsing**: When you type `google.com` in the browser, the browser parses the URL to identify the domain name.
+This process involves breaking down the URL into its components, such as the protocol (HTTP or HTTPS), host (google.com), path, query parameters, etc.
+- **Validation**: The browser checks if the URL is correctly formatted and whether it's a valid URL.
+If the URL is invalid, the browser displays an error message.

+## 2. Browser Cache for DNS Record
+- **Browser Cache**: The browser checks its local cache to see if it has a recent DNS record for `google.com`.
+DNS records include the IP address of the server associated with the domain.
+If found, it uses this cached record to avoid repeating the DNS lookup process.

+## 3. OS Cache for DNS Record
+- **Operating System Cache**: If the browser cache doesn’t contain the DNS record, the browser requests the DNS record from the operating system.
+The OS maintains a DNS cache to speed up the resolution process for recently accessed domains.

+## 4. Router Cache for DNS Record
+- **Router Cache**: If neither the browser nor the OS has the cached DNS record, the request is forwarded to the router.
+The router maintains its own DNS cache and may already have the necessary DNS record.

+## 5. NAT Table Entry Creation
+- **Network Address Translation (NAT)**: The router creates an entry in its NAT table, mapping the client’s internal private IP address and port (e.g., `192.168.1.65:12345`) to a public IP address and port (e.g., `27.34.108.XX:46789`).
+NAT allows multiple devices on a local network to share a single public IP address for internet access.

+## 6. DNS Recursive Resolver Query
+- **DNS Recursive Resolver**: If the router’s cache doesn’t have the record, it forwards the DNS query to the ISP’s DNS server.
+This server attempts to resolve the domain name by querying other DNS servers.

+### 6.1 DNS Root Name Server Query
+- **Root Name Server**: If the ISP’s DNS server can’t resolve the name, it queries a root DNS server.
+Root servers know the addresses of TLD (Top-Level Domain) servers (e.g., `.com`, `.org`).

+### 6.2 DNS TLD Name Server Query
+- **TLD Name Server**: The root server directs the query to the appropriate TLD name server, responsible for the `.com` domain.

+### 6.3 Google Authoritative Name Server Query
+- **Authoritative Name Server**: The TLD server directs the query to Google’s authoritative name server, which has the final DNS record for `google.com`.

+## 7. DNS Resolution
+- **Resolved Hostname to IP**: The authoritative name server returns the IP address for `google.com` (e.g., `142.250.207.238`).
+This IP address is sent back through the DNS hierarchy to the ISP’s DNS server.

+## 8. DNS Response
+- **DNS Response**: The ISP’s DNS server sends the resolved IP address back to the router, which forwards it to the client’s operating system and ultimately to the browser.

+## 9. Initialize TCP Connection
+- **TCP Connection Initiation**: With the IP address obtained, the client’s browser initiates a TCP connection to `142.250.207.238`.
+TCP (Transmission Control Protocol) ensures reliable, ordered, and error-checked delivery of data.

+## 10. NAT Table Update
+- **NAT Update**: The router updates its NAT table to reflect the mapping from the client’s private IP and port to the public IP and port and the destination IP and port.

+## 11-13.
+TCP Handshake (Client, Router, Server)
+- **11. SYN Packet**: The client sends a SYN (synchronize) packet to the server to start the TCP handshake.
+This packet includes a sequence number.
+- **12. SYN-ACK Packet**: The server responds with a SYN-ACK (synchronize-acknowledge) packet, acknowledging the client’s sequence number and sending its own.
+- **13. ACK Packet**: The client responds with an ACK (acknowledge) packet, acknowledging the server’s sequence number.
+This completes the three-way handshake, establishing a TCP connection.

+## 14. TCP Connection Established
+- **TCP Connection**: The connection is now established, allowing data to be transmitted between the client and server reliably.

+## 15. TLS Handshake Initiation
+- **TLS Handshake**: To secure the communication, the client initiates a TLS handshake.
+TLS (Transport Layer Security) ensures that the data exchanged is encrypted and secure.

+## 16. Client Hello
+- **Client Hello**: The client sends a "Client Hello" message to the server, which includes information about supported cipher suites, TLS version, and a randomly generated value.

+## 17. Server Hello
+- **Server Hello**: The server responds with a "Server Hello" message, including its chosen cipher suite, TLS version, a randomly generated value, and its digital certificate.

+## 18. Certificate Validation
+- **Certificate Validation**: The client validates the server’s digital certificate against its list of trusted Certificate Authorities (CAs).
+This step ensures that the server is legitimate and not an imposter.

+## 19. Certificate Validation Success
+- **Validation Success**: If the certificate is valid, the handshake continues.
+If not, the client aborts the connection.

+## 20-21.
+Key Exchange and Change Cipher Spec
+- **20. Key Exchange**: The client and server exchange keys using the previously agreed-upon method (e.g., Diffie-Hellman).
+The client then sends a "Change Cipher Spec" message to switch to encrypted communication, followed by a "Finished" message.
+- **21. Change Cipher Spec and Finished**: The server responds with its own "Change Cipher Spec" and "Finished" messages, completing the TLS handshake.

+## 22. TLS Success - Encrypted Channel Established
+- **Encrypted Channel**: A secure, encrypted channel is now established between the client and server, using symmetric encryption for data transmission.

+## 23. Encrypted HTTP Request
+- **Encrypted Request**: The client sends an encrypted HTTP request over the secure channel.
+This request might be an HTTP GET request for the homepage of `google.com`.

+## 24-25.
+Encrypted HTTP Response
+- **24. Encrypted Response**: The server processes the request and sends back an encrypted HTTP response, containing the requested webpage data.
+- **25. Decrypt HTTP Response**: The client decrypts the HTTP response using the symmetric key established during the TLS handshake.

+## 26-28.
+Rendering the Webpage
+- **26. Generate Markup**: The client’s browser generates markup from the response, which includes HTML, CSS, and JavaScript.
+- **27. Render Page**: The browser processes the markup and renders the webpage, displaying the content to the user.
+- **28. Additional Resources**: The browser may need to make additional requests to load other resources like images, scripts, and stylesheets, repeating the DNS, TCP, and TLS steps as necessary.

+## Additional Details: NAT and DNS
+- **NAT (Network Address Translation)**: NAT translates private IP addresses to a public IP address, allowing multiple devices on a local network to share a single public IP.
+This is crucial for conserving public IP addresses and providing security by hiding internal network structure.
+- **DNS (Domain Name System)**: DNS translates human-readable domain names (e.g., google.com) into IP addresses that computers use to identify each other on the network.
+It involves a hierarchical structure with root servers, TLD servers, and authoritative servers to resolve domain names efficiently.

+By following these steps, the browser successfully retrieves and displays the `google.com` webpage, ensuring a secure and efficient user experience.